VA FileMan V. 22.2 Programmer Manual Banner

 If error messages are necessary, they are returned in the standard manner.

-If the MSG_ROOT is included in the input parameters, output is returned there instead of ^TMP.
+If the msg_root is included in the input parameters, output is returned there instead of ^TMP.
 The help text is returned in nodes descendent from MSG_ROOT("DIHELP").

 Example

->D HELP^DIE(16200,"",5,"?","MYHELP(1)")
+>D HELP^DIE(16200,"",5,"?","MYHELP(1)") <Enter>

->ZW MYHELP
+>ZW MYHELP <Enter>

 MYHELP(1,"DIHELP")=5